-Private Mobile Radio networks (PMR) have been used so far by companies or government entities that needed mobile communications with extremely high levels of reliability and security (read our article on what PMR networks are and what they’re used for).
+Private Mobile Radio networks (PMR) have been used so far by companies or government entities that needed mobile communications with extremely high levels of reliability and security.
 Today, 4G makes PMR a pertinent, valuable, and affordable option for other industries, especially the industry sector.
 Operators would thus be wise to develop 4G-based PMR solutions.

 Industry 4.0: a multiplicity of networks for a variety of usages